 The eCysticFibrosis Review series consists of a monthly review of journal literature on key, pertinent topics, emailed as either a newsletter or podcast, to clinicians caring for patients with cystic fibrosis.
 The timely commentary on current research, best practices and clinical management issues is provided by an expert panel of cystic fibrosis specialists.
-The activities are delivered as 3 newsletters with accompanying podcasts and 2 special edition newsletters.
-Participants will have up to 2 years to complete the 5 newsletters and 3 podcasts in order to earn CME credit.
+The activities are delivered as 3 newsletters with accompanying podcasts and 1 special edition newsletter.
+Participants will have up to 2 years to complete the 4 newsletters and 3 podcasts in order to earn CME credit.

 Date of release: May 12, 2022

 Expiration date: December 15, 2024